 The market was a success until July 13, 1951.
 The Big Kansas City Flood destroyed the business.
 However, John persevered and rebuilt.

 Bichelmeyer Meats endured another disaster on April 5, 1995.
 After roof repairs, fire consumed the market.
-Jim, Joe and Matt, still passionate and determined, reopened the business in January of 1996.
+Jim and Joe, still passionate and determined, reopened the business in January of 1996.